jmspring/bedrock-tutorials/walkthroughs/azure-simple/azure-simple-walkthrough.md

 2. The [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) needs to be installed.
 3. Cloning and setting up the Flux manifest repository
 4. Creating an [Azure Service Principal](https://github.com/microsoft/bedrock/tree/master/cluster/azure/service-principal)
+5. Creating an RSA key for logging into AKS nodes

 Once the above is completed, we walk through the process of configuring Terraform and the Bedrock scripts, deploy the cluster and check on the deployed cluster's health.